Skip to contents

 #> Content-Type: application/json

-The underlying response is JSON data - you can use httr2::resp_body_json() to get the JSON data as a nested list, then extract the fields you want.
+The returned httr2 response object contains JSON data from the API - you can use httr2::resp_body_json() to extract the JSON data as a nested list, then extract the fields you want.

 json <- httr2::resp_body_json(search)